 My Official Bio

 Rahul Gandhi is a South African author who writes both fiction and non-fiction.
-He has published two books and continues many unfinished works.
-He has been writing for six years and is based in Johannesburg, South Africa.
+He has published various works and continues to write.
+He has been writing since 2013 and is based in Johannesburg, South Africa.

 In 2014, Rahul spoke at the Young Historian’s Conference about the witch-hunts of the early modern period that influenced the feminist movement.
 He was placed first in the preliminary round and fourth in the final round.
 This helped inspire a greater interest in both history – the fundamental content of many of his books, notably The Monk’s Curse and Remembering Home – and feminism.

 Rahul has thus researched the works of, amongst others, Ipsita Roy Chakraverti, a Wiccan High Priestess who posits that the ‘witches’ of the early modern period were the forebears of modern feminism.
 Not only does this aid his historical and feminist research but it is feeding the fantasy world that he anticipates creating.

 In 2016, Rahul became an Allan Gray Scholar after completing high school.
 Since then, Rahul has pursued the achievement of various courses to enhance his knowledge in his interests, while becoming a tutor to students in Johannesburg.
 A prolific reader and writer, Rahul continues to read and write amidst other obligations.
 He aspires to further his career after the study of law, politics, French and international relations at the University of Witwatersrand.
 At present, he has been offered a place at the University of Cambridge where he intends to further study Human, Social, and Political Sciences.

 But, Who is Rahul Gandhi? (my unofficial bio)